alkindli/alkindli/README.md

 Adding in middle Embedding Industry Standard LTSC Windows 8 before Windows 10 education N.
  Fulfilled setup Windows 7 Pro formst complicated with Windows 7 Beginner format.
   Yes.
 This is a way to deploy fully repairable system.
+Oh.
+Seems it does not like Setup progress of whatever you deploy after Windows 8 nor OOBE.
+Nor does it like any Windows 10 for desktop window manager.
+Should be deploying Windows 11 Education N in the end.

 I hereby am a child
 I hereby am privacy policy